DatabyAvery/DatabyAvery/README.md

 I also have a knack for using figma and blender for design purposes!

-This is where I post some of school projects and programs I have personally worked on.
+This is where I post some of my school projects and programs I have personally worked on.

 <!--
 **DatabyAvery/DatabyAvery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.